alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2023-08-27-experiments-in-the-terraform-test-framework-part-i-plans.md

 - We then have a `run` block that names a test case.
 People familiar with other unit test frameworks might be surprised that this block is named `run` and not say `test` as it would be in PyTest, jUnit and so on.
 But that's ok.
 Just note that `run` declares a named test case.
 - Inside the `run` block we have the `command` attribute.
 This can be either `apply` (default) or `plan`.
 - An `assert` block where I define a test case condition and an error message for when the test fails.
 Again, quite similar to `assert` in other languages like Python.
 - Finally, a real gotcha: Note carefully the syntax `output.message`.
-This won't work in Terraform itself, as outputs can't be referred to inside a module like (and the syntax for referring to them outside is different too).
+This won't work in Terraform itself, as outputs can't be referred to inside a module like this (and the syntax for referring to them outside is different too).

 Ok, let's run the test: